 According to the National Laboratory of Medicine, oxygen causes fats to oxidize and decreases bean nutrition, flavor, and overall quality.

-Learn more about storing one of the top 4 survival foods, beans, check out the Ready Squirrel article, “Beans For Long-term Storage.”
+To learn more about storing one of the top 4 survival foods, beans, check out the Ready Squirrel article, “Beans For Long-term Storage.”

 Chart #1 Dry Beans Shelf Life

 |Adzuki Beans||25 to 30|

 |Kidney Bean||25 to 30|

 |Soybean–Dehydrated (soya/edamame)||10 to 15 Years|

 |Split Pea-Freeze-dried||Up to 30 Years|

 |Lentils||Up to 30 Years|